JoseFArvizu/Chatbot_Demo/README.md

-# 🤖 Simple Chatbot using OpenAI API
+# 🤖 Chatbot using OpenAI API

 This project contains a simple chatbot implemented in a Jupyter Notebook using OpenAI's API.
 It uses a basic user interface built with IPython widgets to interact with the model and provides a foundation for experimenting with GPT-style chat functionality.